wilhelser/bowtie-vagrant/README.md

 ## Quick Start

-**Using Bowtie CLI:** Run `$ bowtie new project_name` to create and provision.
+**Barebones**: Run `vagrant up` for a barebones box that does not include our wordpress distribution.

-**Using Provision Script:** Clone the repo and run `$ ./provision.rb` for first boot and provisioning, or to destroy the current site and create a new one.
+**Using Provision Script:** Clone the repo and run `$ ./quick-start.sh` for first boot and provisioning, or to overwrite the current site.
+If you are using the Bowtie CLI, the box will be booted provisioned automatically.

-Access the site at `bowtie-vagrant.dev` or phpmyadmin at `bowtie-vagrant.dev:8080` (use your project name if you changed it during provision)
+Access the site at `project-name.localhost` or phpmyadmin at `project-name.dev:8080`

+HTTPS for Wordpress is available beginning with the v1.2 vagrant box.

 ## Credentials